MalcolmRC/chicago_homicide_code/README.md

 # chicago_homicide_code

-This repository contains the data and R files for a code sample p repared by Malcolm Robinson Campbell.
+This repository contains the data and R files for a code sample prepared by Malcolm Robinson Campbell.

 There are two R files: